 - 12 hours per week of self directed study

 - The programme consists of four semesters which include classroom-based learning, self directed learning and some workplace training.
 The modules or components are each delivered across six weeks.

 The components for semester one are about culturally safe communication in support, ethics and vulnerability, and knowledge in support.
 Semester two looks at New Zealand health and wellbeing.
 The components for semester two are about independence support, determinants of health, and te ao Maori.
 It includes a 5-week practicum to complete the level three learning.

 - Semester three is about evidence-based practice.
 The components are cultural sensitivity, evidence-based plans and models, and evidence-based assessment tools.
 Semester four is about support for aspirations.

 - The components are self-practice development, barriers to aspirations, and identification of aspirations.
 A four-week practicum is included for the application of knowledge of health and wellbeing aspirations.
 This will also introduce the student to the job demands of the roles to which they may aspire.

-- The programme is conducted in English and so one of the following English proficiency outcomes is required: Academic IELTS 5.5, with band less than 5.0, or an equivalent as specified in Rule 18 of the Programme Approval and Accreditation Rules 2013.
+- Authenticated International English Language Testing System (IELTS) overall score of 5.5 with no band lower than 5.0 (Academic Module) from an official testing centre or an equivalent as specified in Rule 18 of the Programme Approval and Accreditation Rules 2013.